googleapis/nodejs-firestore/api-report/firestore.api.md

     readonly indexesUsed: Record<string, unknown>[];
 }

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-//
 // @beta
 function pow(base: Expression, exponent: Expression): FunctionExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-//
 // @beta
 function pow(base: Expression, exponent: number): FunctionExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-//
 // @beta
 function pow(base: string, exponent: Expression): FunctionExpression;

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
-//
 // @beta
 function pow(base: string, exponent: number): FunctionExpression;